ostaplisovyj/nodejs-launcher/README.md

 ## Launch configuration file *launch.json*

-Launch config is a way for declaring every aspect of running the nodejs application.
-For instance, you can specify attributes, environment variables, enable debug mode and reuse different presents between launches.
+Launch config is a way for declaring different aspects of running the nodejs application.
+For instance, you can specify environment variables and reuse different config presets between launches.

 ## Launch configuration attributes